-These five ingredient Nutella brownies are made with chocolate hazelnut spread, eggs, butter, vanilla, and flour.
-If you’re feeling adventurous you can toss in some chocolate chips, though we think these brownies are pretty darn terrific just as they are.
+These five-ingredient Nutella brownies are made with chocolate hazelnut spread, eggs, butter, vanilla, and flour.
+If you’re feeling adventurous you can toss in some chocolate chips (or more hazelnuts!)

 Five ingredient Nutella brownies.
 And sugar isn’t one of them.
 You should stop reading and already be in the kitchen making these ridiculously simple, rich, fudge-like brownies.
 And they only get better with time…if you can make them last more than a day.
-(Hah.
-Good luck with that!)–Jenny Howard
+(Ha!
+Good luck with that.)–Jenny Howard

 - 2 large eggs

-- 4 tablespoons salted butter (2 oz), melted and cooled slightly
+- 4 tablespoons salted butter melted and cooled slightly

 - 2 teaspoons vanilla extract